madhubandru/Text-Classification-on-News-Articles-using-BERT-Framework/README.md

 Intent classification plays a crucial role in business growth.
 Intent classifier identifies the actual intent of the customer and helps in suggesting a valuable/accurate service.
 Everyday there will be thousands of customer queries in different firms or applications.
 Manual attention for every query is a hectic task and this is where the intent classifier makes this job easy.

+### Methodologies

+1. Approach-1: Baseline Model – Simple Sequential Neural Network.
+2. Approach-2: BERT Model with Keras Embeddings.
+3. Approach-3: BERT model using BERT’s default embedding technique.
+4. Approach-4: BERT model using embeddings from ELMo.

 ### Files included

 #### Code Files

 As implemented three different succesful approaches for text classification, we have maintained a single notebook for each approach.
 We have also included approach-4 notebook even though it is unsucessful.

-1. Approach-1: Baseline Model – Simple Sequential Neural Network.
-2. Approach-2: BERT Model with Keras Embeddings.
-3. Approach-3: BERT model using BERT’s default embedding technique.
-4. Approach-4: BERT model using embeddings from ELMo.

 <b>Colab Links</b>
 * Approach-1: https://colab.research.google.com/drive/1n_cOeRdQVS2hQDtZA-hPL7Yt3r4GhY4w#scrollTo=fqfaav6ay9Zf